-Hmong people is major group in Sapa, Hmong people are living on the up-hill.
-Travelers are coming to Sapa, then village Cat Cat village where is home of H’mong people.
+Hmong people are a major group in Sapa, Hmong people are living uphill.
+Travelers are coming to Sapa, then village Cat Cat village where is home to Hmong people.

-The main subgroups present in Vietnam are the White Hmong, the Hmong Leng, Hmong Pua, Hmong Shi or Sheu and the black Hmong.
-In Sa Pa, the Hmong Leng are the most numerous, some Hmong Sheu and Hmong Pe women – with their colourful skirts and double-breasted tops – come from the Muong Khuong district.
+The main subgroups present in Vietnam are the White Hmong, the Hmong Leng, Hmong Pua, Hmong Shi or Sheu, and the black Hmong.
+In Sa Pa, the Hmong Leng are the most numerous, some Hmong Sheu and Hmong Pe women – with their colorful skirts and double-breasted tops – come from the Muong Khuong district.

-Originally, the Chinese hmong populations used to live in the wide plains south of the Yangtse river.
-As of the 16th century, they started to migrate to the south-east under the demographic, territorial and political pressure of the Chinese.
-During the first half of the 19th century, the Hmong left the Chinese territory and settled in neighbouring countries.
-At the time, the great Taiping rebellion (1850-1872) was disturbing all southern China (Guizhou, Yunnan and Sichuan provinces) causing long periods of famine that pushed numerous ethnic groups to go south.
+Originally, the Chinese Hmong populations used to live in the wide plains south of the Yangtse river.
+As of the 16th century, they started to migrate to the southeast under the demographic, territorial, and political pressure of the Chinese.
+During the first half of the 19th century, the Hmong left the Chinese territory and settled in neighboring countries.
+At the time, the great Taiping rebellion (1850-1872) was disturbing all of southern China (Guizhou, Yunnan, and Sichuan provinces) causing long periods of famine that pushed numerous ethnic groups to go south.
 The Hmong entered the Indo-Chinese peninsula through North Vietnam, their presence near Lai Chau was reported in 1848.
-These successive waves of migration were probably facilitated by the hmong tradition of shifting cultivation and their close contacts with the Chinese caravaneers who had been travelling for centuries through the mountains of southern Asia.
+These successive waves of migration were probably facilitated by the Hmong tradition of shifting cultivation and their close contacts with the Chinese caravaneers who had been traveling for centuries through the mountains of southern Asia.

-The traditional social organisation of the Hmong is based on the clan.
+The traditional social organization of the Hmong is based on the clan.
 Each clan is made of lineages, all the members of which acknowledge a common founding male ancestor.
-In the Hmong household, up to fourdifferent generations may be gathered under the same roof.
+In the Hmong household, up to four different generations may be gathered under the same roof.
 The household is the most important economic, political and ritual unit.
-The villages perched on the mountain slopes house several clans.
+The villages perched on the mountain slopes house, several clans.

-Easily recognisable by their costume, the Sa Pa Hmong Leng – who do not call themselves Black Hmongs – still wear hemp clothes dyed with natural (black-blue) indigo.
+Easily recognizable by their costume, the Sa Pa Hmong Leng – who do not call themselves Black Hmongs – still wear hemp clothes dyed with natural (black-blue) indigo.
 The women wear stiff indigo-blue turbans over their hair gathered into a bun.
 Nowadays, they hardly ever wear their batik or embroidered pleated skirts, replaced with short indigo pants.
-Only the collar, sleeves and belt are embroidered with geometric patterns in silk.
-The White Hmong women from the Bat Xat district wear long black pants, fairly short-waisted double-breasted jackets, and cover their hair with colourful head scarves.
-The Hmong Pua, Hmong Pe and Hmong Sheu women from the Bac Ha district wear similar batik skirts with an embroidered band.
+Only the collar, sleeves, and belt are embroidered with geometric patterns in silk.
+The White Hmong women from the Bat Xat district wear long black pants, fairly short-waisted double-breasted jackets, and cover their hair with colorful headscarves.
+The Hmong Pua, Hmong Pe, and Hmong Sheu women from the Bac Ha district wear similar batik skirts with an embroidered band.
 They are distinguished by the decorative patterns and shape of their aprons.

-The Red dao people’ s land is in the remote area, to discover the land of Dao people, tourist should come to Ta Phin village where is the Dao people living around this land.
+The Red Dao people’s s land is in a remote area, to discover the land Dao people, tourists should come to Ta Phin village where is the Dao people living around this land.

 Tay in Sapa: